SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-hi.md

 ---

-## !hi "” Main Menu
+## !hi "" Main Menu

 ```
-ðŸ§­ What would you like to do?
+🧭 What would you like to do?

 1. Open a project or area
 2. Create something new